cethical/dream.js/README.md

-inhibitorPath | String | The inhibitor directory selfbot | Boolean | Connect your user account mobile | Boolean | Displays the mobile indicator for your bot dev | Array | Change to string if selfbot is true token | String | The bot token * prefix | String | The prefix for the bot *
+inhibitorPath | String | The inhibitor directory selfbot | Boolean | Connect your user account mobile | Boolean | Displays the mobile indicator for your bot readyMsg | String | Logs that the bot is online, not required dev | Array | Change to string if selfbot is true token | String | The bot token * prefix | String | The prefix for the bot *